MBuffenoir/bastion/readme.md

 First thing first, let's create a security group for our bastion.
 Naviguate to `COMPUTE > FIREWALLING` and click on the `ADD` button.
 Give it a name and click `CREATE`.
 ![create security group](./create-new-security-group.png)

-Then in the `COMPUTE > FIREWALLING` section click on the newly created group.
-As we have not yet defined any rule in this group, it is empty and all instances using it will be impossible to connect to.
+As we have not yet defined any rule, all instances belonging to it using it will be impossible to connect to.

 Let's add a rule to allow ssh from our admin workstation.
+In the `COMPUTE > FIREWALLING` section click on the newly created group.
-Click on the `NEW RULE` button and create a rule using the public ip address of your admin workstation as source and tcp/22 as the authorized port.
+Then, click on the `NEW RULE` button and create a rule using the public ip address of your admin workstation as source and tcp/22 as the authorized port.

 ![add-rule-ssh-bastion](./add-rule-ssh-bastion.png)